Frequently Asked Questions

 I sent a coin by feedback, and it is still not online.

 Please note that it remains at the sole discretion of the relevant author(s) whether or not to use your feedback and that recording feedback takes time for the authors who are all working on the project voluntarily.
+RPC is a research project, and we offer the opportunity for people to contribute coins to help with our project and the accompanying books.
+However, we are not providing a service to add all personal coins.

 Some types seem incomplete: there are more specimens elsewhere.